markuslutz/gittutorial/README.md

 It´s time to think about when those "creatures" came into our lifes.....
-30.000 years ago humans and wolfes were forgeing a bond for life!
+35.000 years ago human-erectus and wolfe-alike dogs were forgeing a bond for life!

 So this will now start the main dev about
 Animals